-The development of relevant sites that enable or facilitate improved facilities for bus users and specifically enhanced stops at the Fishermead and Springfield local centres and which include facilities to enable lowcarbon bus transport e.g. electric or hybridpowered, and an extension of the proposed Central Milton Keynes shuttle to include Oldbrook and Fishermead will be supported.
+Improved facilities for bus users will be implemented, specifically enhanced stops at the Fishermead and Springfield local centres which will include facilities to enable low-carbon bus transport e.g. electric or hybrid-powered, and an extension of the proposed Central Milton Keynes shuttle to include Oldbrook and Fishermead.
 Any redevelopment of relevant sites will be expected to facilitate the delivery of these improvements.